pcaston/OpenPeerPower.github.io/source/_docs/autostart/synology.markdown

 chmod -r 777 /etc/init/homeassistant.conf
 ```

-That's it - reboot your NAS and Home Assistant should automatically start
+That's it - reboot your NAS and Open Peer Power should automatically start